vga101/gaiasky/README.md

 ### 1.2.
 Cloning the repository

-First, open the Git for Windows CLI and clone the [GitHub](https://github.com/langurmonkey/gaiasky) repository and checkout the `vr` branch:
+First, open the Git for Windows CLI and clone the [GitHub](https://github.com/langurmonkey/gaiasky) repository and checkout the `2.0.0-vr` tag.
+This should give you a working version:

 ```
 $  git clone https://github.com/langurmonkey/gaiasky.git
 $  cd gaiasky
-$  git checkout vr
+$  git checkout tags/2.0.0-vr
 ```

+You can also use the `vr` branch directly (`git checkout vr`), but since it is a development branch, it is not guaranteed to work.

 Make sure you have at least `JDK8` installed.